wp-plugins/ifs-seo-simple/readme.txt

 Tags: seo, search engine optimization
 Requires at least: 3.0
 Tested up to: 3.6
-Version: 0.1
+Version: 0.2
 Stable tag: 0.1
-License: Code can be used and modified freely as long as Guus Ellenkamp is mentioned as the original author.
+License: GPLv2

 Purpose of this plugin is to do some simple on site search engine optimization.

 == Description ==

-This plugin is intended to make SEO very simple, not necessarily easy.
+This plugin is intended to make on site SEO very simple, not necessarily easy.

 It goes back to the ideas of Guus Ellenkamp about SEO.